Skip to content

 RANGER_CLI_TOKENYour Ranger API token (rngr_...).
 Used for CLI auth and decrypting the encrypted auth state.

 You’ll also need an API key for whatever coding agent you use (e.g. ANTHROPIC_API_KEY for Claude Code).
-How you provide these depends on your platform — GitHub repo secrets, GitLab CI variables, environment variables in a VM, etc.
+If your loginInstructions references environment variables, provide those as well.
+How you provide these depends on your platform - GitHub repo secrets, GitLab CI variables, environment variables in a VM, etc.

 These are the steps your environment needs to run, in order.
 The commands below are plain bash — adapt them to your platform’s syntax.